 Frankie Miller "Sugar Coated Baby" (Bear Family, 1996)

-There were plenty of shameless Hank Williams imitators in the early 1950s, but few had the arresting originality of Frankie Miller.
+There was no shortage of shameless Hank Williams imitators in the early 1950s, but few had the arresting originality of Frankie Miller.
 This CD brings together material from two old Bear Family LPs, and it is some of the best "unknown" country music you could ever hope to find.
 Yes, Miller apes Hank's tone and style, but his own songwriting flair and heartfelt delivery are stunning.
 One of the best single-disc Bear Family releases in recent memory.
 Recommended!

 Frankie Miller "Blackland Farmer - The Complete Starday Recordings & More" (Bear Family, 2008)